Old New England Christmas Carols

 14. Prepare The Royal Highway (Swedish and English) --

-18. Jingle Bells -- Bing Crosby radio program
+18. Jingle Bells -- Bing Crosby on old radio program

 19. CONVERSATIONS (continued)